-Loyola’s Doctorate of Clinical Psychology program is the 10th highest ranked Psy.D. program by US News & World Report ranking of clinical psychology programs and the #129 highest overall ranked clinical psychology program of the 231 programs that were ranked.
+Loyola’s Doctorate of Clinical Psychology program is the 8th highest ranked Psy.D. program by US News & World Report ranking of Best Psychology Schools and the #122 highest overall ranked psychology program of the 331 programs that were ranked.

 The U.S. News ranking includes both Ph.D. and Psy.D. doctoral programs that are accredited by the American Psychological Association.
 The majority of the programs ranked are Ph.D. programs, a small portion of the ranked programs, including Loyola University Maryland's, are Psy.D. programs.
 While both Ph.D. and Psy.D. programs are similar, there are some distinctions.
 The primary difference between Ph.D. program and Psy.D. programs is the emphasis placed on training–Ph.D. programs put a focus on research, whereas Psy.D. programs place an emphasis on clinical practice.

-In addition to the clinical psychology ranking, Loyola received numerous other ranking and accolades from U.S. News, including the #4 University among Regional North Universities, #1 University for Veterans, and #6 in Best Undergraduate Teaching.
+In addition to the Best Psychology School ranking, Loyola received numerous other ranking and accolades from U.S. News, including the #4 University among Regional North Universities, #1 University for Veterans, and #6 in Best Undergraduate Teaching.